 Avoid foods that cause gas

-If you’re having bloating or fullness, it may help to avoid foods and drinks that can cause gas.
+If you’re having bloating or fullness, it may help to limit or avoid foods and drinks that can cause gas.
 Examples include:

 - Broccoli